cinosenc/hackdearborn3/README.md

 \*Anishinaabemowin is a morphologically rich language, a characteristic shared by many indigenous North American languages.
 The morphological complexity of these languages is often significant when compared to high-resource languages such as English.
 The structure of a language is an important factor that affects the ease with which the languages can be digitized; models trained on languages like English often simply cannot handle morphologically rich languages like Anishinaabemowin without extensive alteration.

 ## How we built it
 All of the dictionary data used in this project was collected from the Ojibwe People's Dictionary, published by the University of Minnesota.
-This data is available under [http://creativecommons.org/licenses/by-nc-sa/3.0/](Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License).
+This data is available under  [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 Dictionary data was processed using Python in Jupyter Notebook.

 The dictionary web implementation was created using React, JavaScript, and CSS in Visual Studio.
 ChatGPT assisted in troubleshooting coding errors.